NZSL Fund - Questions and Answers

 - How does the NZSL Board manage potential or actual conflicts of interest in carrying out its duties?

-- When is the next funding round, and how much will be available?
+- When is the next funding round?

 - More questions?

-In Budget 2014 $1.5 million per year (ongoing) was made available for the NZSL Board and Fund.
+In Budget 2014 $1.5 million per year (on-going) was made available for the NZSL Board and Fund.
 Of this, $250,000 annually is for the establishment and on-going costs of the NZSL Board, including secretariat support from ODI, and the remaining $1.25 million will be allocated from the Fund to support initiatives that promote and maintain NZSL.

-There have been three rounds of funding:
+There have been four rounds of funding:

 - Round 1: 1 July 2014 to 30 June 2015